Radiative corrections to the $R$ and $R^2$ invariants from torsion fluctuations on maximally symmetric spaces: Coincidence limit of the Seeley-DeWitt coefficients

-The difference in the numerical coefficient w.r.t. the $0^+$-sector arises because a pure number appears in the Hessian \eqref{eq:hessian-pseudoscalar} as soon as we normalize the principal part of the operator.
+The analysis in this sector is completely equivalent to that of the preceding one, and it yields the following contribution to the second Seeley-DeWitt coefficient { } The difference in the numerical coefficient w.r.t. the $0^+$-sector arises because a pure number appears in the Hessian \eqref{eq:hessian-pseudoscalar} as soon as we normalize the principal part of the operator.